 The company had said it hoped to have more than 200 of its stores open by the end of this week, but as cases begin to rise in some states, the company is temporarily closing stores in affected areas.
 The news caused stocks to fall more than 200 points before recovering.

-More importantly, however, it's a reminder that the plan for reopening your business should consider what benchmarks you'll use to determine when it's safe to bring customers back into your storefront.
-It should also take into account what would cause you to close again, and be prepared for the fact that that could very well become reality.
+For small-business owners, it's a reminder that the plan for reopening your business should consider what benchmarks you'll use to determine when it's safe to bring customers back into your storefront.
+It should also take into account what would cause you to close again--and you should be prepared for the fact that that could very well become reality.

 That plan should include how you will communicate with your customers, what you can do to address their needs, and how you will support your team members if they are going to be off work for a second time.
 No one wants to have to shut their doors a second time, but it's up to you do make sure you have a plan in place before you reopen your business.